samfok/remote_receiver_tutorial/README.md

 # remote_receiver_tutorial

-This tutorial demonstrates interfacing a radio transmitter and receiver with a Raspberry Pi over the Spektrum remote receiver (aka Spektrum satellite) protocol.
+This tutorial demonstrates interfacing a radio transmitter and receiver with a Raspberry Pi over the Spektrum remote receiver (aka Spektrum Satellite) protocol.

 ## You will need